 Using vast quantities of fossil fuels and water, these bottles are manufactured, filled, and shipped around the globe.
 (Not a good carbon footprint!)
 Neither are bottles biodegradable in any meaningful way: what you drink in a few minutes can stick around for a thousand years.

 Even with recycling efforts, 6 out of 7 plastic bottles consumed in the U.S. are “downcycled”—sent somewhere out of sight and out of mind where, for the next millennia, toxins from degrading plastic containers can leach into watersheds and soil.
 That’s just not something we need to give to global neighbors and future generations.

-2. Most bottled water is glorified tap water at 10,000 times the cost.
+2. Some bottled water is glorified tap water at 10,000 times the cost.